askonomm/lava/README.md

 ## Usage

-Using Bloggo is straight-forward in that you just need to have a resources' directory that contains everything your static website needs, like a `config.json` file for configuration, a `layout.mustache` file for the website template as well as a `content` directory inside the resources' directory for all the content files that make up your website.
+Using Bloggo is straight-forward in that you just need to have a resources' directory that contains everything your static website needs, like a `config.json` file for configuration, a `layout.hbs` file for the website template as well as a `content` directory inside the resources' directory for all the content files that make up your website.

 ### Directory structure